Boris Klaiman: Hapoel Tel Aviv

 In summer 2011, Klaiman returned to Hapoel Tel Aviv, as a second goalkeeper for Apoula Edel.
 On 31 July 2011 he made his debut for Hapoel Tel Aviv, as he came on as a substitute after Edel got red card at Tel Aviv derby.
 On 29 October 2011 he made his debut in the Israeli Premier League, coming on as a substitute 6–0 victory against Hapoel Rishon LeZion.
 At this season he played in 8 games, and at the end of the season won with the team of Israel State Cup.
 At 2012–13 season played 10 games.

-In summer 2013 Danny Amos signed to Hapoel Tel Aviv, and Klaiman again began the season as second goalkeeper.
+In summer 2013 Danny Amos signed with Hapoel Tel Aviv, and Klaiman again began the season as second goalkeeper.
 After the 3rd round Amos was injured, and Klaiman impressed when he played and even called up to the Israel national football team's squad.
 At this season he played 11 games.

 Beitar Jerusalem

-On 7 August 2014, Klaiman signed a three-year in Beitar Jerusalem.
+On 7 August 2014, Klaiman signed a three-year with Beitar Jerusalem.
 On 13 August 2014, Klaiman made his debut at the club, at the 1–2 loss to Hapoel Petah Tikva at the Toto Cup.
 On 27 October 2014 Klaiman saved penalty the 82nd minute at the 2–0 victory against his former team Hapoel Tel Aviv after a bad kick of Yisrael Zaguri.

 On 22 May 2018 Klaiman left Beitar Jerusalem.